SummaryRead the full fact sheet

 - taking your medicines as prescribed.

-People with diabetes should generally aim to maintain their blood glucose levels within the normal non-diabetic range and follow the advice from their doctor or diabetes educator.
+People with diabetes should generally aim to maintain their blood glucose levels within the target range and follow the advice from their doctor or diabetes educator.